turboapps/docs/deploying/to_turboserver/c-getting_started.md

 If you are a user and need to log in but do not know your username and password, contact an your Administrator to retrieve your credentials.

-If the TurboServer has more than one directory service, the directory prefix must be specified as part of the username.
+If the Turbo Server has more than one directory service, the directory prefix must be specified as part of the username.
 For exmaple, if a user is under the Acme Directory Service with login prefix "ACME" and a username "aaron," the would use the following login:

 - Username: ACME\aaron
 - Password: *******